samuel-barrett/esp32-matter-sensor-test/README.md

 ## Introduction

-This code demonstrates an IoT sensor setup for measuring temperature and illumination (lux) using the Matter standard.
-It uses the Matter protocol,
+This code demonstrates a proof of concept for an IoT sensor setup to measure temperature, humidity, illumination (lux), and even co2, using the Matter standard.

-## Tested Hardware
+## Required Hardware

 * Adafruit ESP32 Feather microcontroller
 * BMP280 Temperature and Pressure Sensor (connected using the I2C protocol)